 1. Standard Capitation Grant: Rate per pupil.
 The standard capitation grant is designed to to cover normal school running costs.
+There is a 25% deduction to the standard capitation grant for PPP schools.

 The grant is paid in three instalments based on current enrolment.